-Knowing when to transition from toddler bed to twin bed isn’t always clear.
+Knowing when to transition from a toddler bed to a twin bed isn’t always clear.
 Learn the typical age range —and the circumstances—that kids switch.

 “We definitely won’t be buying two cribs,” I told my husband when we were discussing the upcoming arrival of our twins.
 Our eldest was three-years-old at the time and had been sleeping in his converted toddler bed since he was two.

 “No, we’ll definitely need to switch the toddler bed back into a crib,” my husband agreed.

 There was no point in getting yet another convertible crib when the toddler bed could revert back to its former state.
 But what about our eldest?
 Would switching from a toddler bed into a twin bed be a smooth transition for him?